 Research

 Philosophically, my work draws from pragmatist and pluralist traditions, especially developing a situationist ethics inspired by John Dewey, which sits alongside an agonistic pluralist commitment to radical democracy.
 At the centre of my research is a concern to interrogate the philosophical, especially ethical, ideas through which we understand the world, and which guide our actions.
-In turn, I am also try to attend to how philosophical reflection grounded in everyday political experience can assist in addressing pressing social problems, leading to my interesting in developing ways of doing “global ethics” in a manner that is engaged with practical political action.
+In turn, I also try to attend to how philosophical reflection grounded in everyday political experience can assist in addressing pressing social problems, leading to my interest in developing ways of doing political theory in a manner that is engaged with practical political action.

 Reconstructing Human Rights